Coronavirus and College Admissions: Changes You Need to Know

 - The University of North Carolina: The UNC system has announced that the schools can admit students on the basis of GPA alone, but students must still submit a standardized test score with an application unless they qualify for an exemption.
 The schools have changed their minimum requirements for application to a 2.5 weighted high school GPA, a combined SAT score of 1010 or an ACT of 19.

-We expect more colleges to follow suit and also modify their testing requirements because of the current climate.
+You can find the full list of colleges that have gone test optional here.
 You may submit your standardized test results at these schools if you believe that they will benefit your application.
 If your performance doesn’t turn out to be as great as you hoped — especially due to all the disruption— don’t send your results.

 If you were planning to take either the SAT or ACT this spring, don’t forget to keep up your preparation for when you finally get to sit for it.
 To make sure you don’t forget the techniques you have learned, continue taking practice tests and utilize resources such as Khan Academy videos to ace the exam when the time comes.